 The Houmas House tour was part of our New Orleans Sightseeing Pass.
 We also had Laura Plantation and Oak Alley recommended to us.
 We plan to return to visit the New Orleans Plantations.
-You can do a tour of those plantations here.

 We also attended a theater production of A Christmas Carol at the Le Petit Theater which was wonderful.

-Then we did a few other New Orleans attractions using our sightseeing pass, such as a French Quarter walking tour, a hop on hop off bus tour, Mardi Gras World, and a steamboat jazz dinner cruise.
+Then we did a few other New Orleans attractions using our sightseeing passes, such as a French Quarter walking tour, a hop on hop off bus tour, Mardi Gras World, and a steamboat jazz dinner cruise.
 See more of what is included in the pass here.

 No one should need much persuading to eat out in New Orleans.
 It has the best food in the country – each dish has a story to tell.

-Reveillon comes from the word awakening, and was a meal families traditionally served after midnight mass on Christmas Eve.
+Reveillon comes from the word ‘awakening’ and was a meal families traditionally served after midnight mass on Christmas Eve.

-Dickie Brennan’s Tableau: Reveillon
+11. Try Dining at Dickie Brennan’s Tableau: Reveillon

-It’s so good that Kalyra knows the Brennan family and their restaurants (legends of New Orleans food) and when we found out we were going to dinner at Dickie Brennan’s Tableau in the French Quarter she screamed, skipped and leg kicked.
+It’s so good that Kalyra knows the Brennan family and their restaurants (legends of New Orleans food) and when we found out we were going to dinner at Dickie Brennan’s Tableau in the French Quarter she screamed, skipped and leg-kicked.

 We enjoyed a Reveillion experience at our favorite New Orleans restaurant, Tableau.

-Christmas Show at the La Petit Theater
+12. Watch the Christmas Show at the La Petit Theater

 We timed our meal at Tableau with a performance of A Christmas Carol at the LA Petit Theater next door.
-Watching the story of the Miserly and menacing moneylender Ebeneezer Scrooge learn lessons about love, generosity, and redemption was a wonderful way to get into the Crhistmas Spirit.
+Watching the story of the Miserly and menacing moneylender Ebeneezer Scrooge learn lessons about love, generosity, and redemption was a wonderful way to get into the Christmas Spirit.

-Cafe du ‘Monde Beignets
+13. Drink Hot Chocolate at Cafe du ‘Monde Beignets

 There is no worthy visit to New Orleans that does not include beignets.

 Café Du ‘Monde in New Orleans is famous for the beignets.
-We enjoyed several over our week long stay.
+We enjoyed several over our week-long stay.
 And they are super cheap – only $2.95 for three.

 They pair nicely with their equally cheap black chicory coffee.
 The cooler Christmas vibe suits this NOLA tradition.

-Breakfast at Cake Cafe and Bakery
+14. Have Breakfast at Cake Cafe and Bakery